-The weights can be adjusted from 5 to 52.5 lbs.
+The weights can be adjusted from 5 to 52.5 pounds.

-Yes, the handle features a rubber grip.
+Yes, the handle on these free weights features a rubber grip.
 However, do be mindful that the grip is prone to ending up spinning and can be pulled off.
 I would prefer metal knurling like is found on a barbell.

 What weight increments are possible with the Bowflex 552 Dumbbell?

-The weights can be adjusted from 5 to 52.5 lbs in increments of 2.5 lbs up to the first 25 lbs.
-After this, the increments are 5 lbs.
+There are 15 different weight options from 5 to 52.5 pounds.
+You can find your desired weight in 2.5-pound increments up to the first 25 pounds.
+After this, the increments are 5 pounds.